-Data Structure
+Data Format

-Native Unmodified Data: These unmodified data messages are provided at the native resolution as collected by the sensor.
-The time of collection is prepended to each data message.
+Native Unmodified Sensor Messages: The unmodified data messages output from the sensor are provided at the native resolution in daily text files.
+The time of collection and sensor ID is prepended to each data message.
 No quality control has been performed.

-Native Unmodified Data
+Native Unmodified Sensor Messages

 Data Download Page: High Resolution Data Download

-Binned Data
+Binned Data with Statistics

 Binning Method